Are you looking for an online discount brokerage that can give you peace of mind and the backing of a big brand?

-- Fees: Since the name of the game is discount, having low fees are in my opinion the most important factor in choosing a discount broker.
+- Fees: Since the name of the game is discount, having low fees are the most important factor in choosing a discount broker.

-- Platform: No matter how cheap a discount broker is, you must make sure that the reporting features are easy to understand and the platform is easy to use.
+- Platform: No matter how cheap a discount broker is, you must make sure that the reporting features are easy to understand and that the platform is easy to use.

 - Features: You must see if the discount brokers’ features satisfy your investment goals.

 - Customer service: The support you receive is important, as you might run into some problems when using the platform.

 Let’s use these criteria to see if BMO InvestorLine is right for you.